 Air filters are used to block any dirt, particles, or bugs from entering your home.
 Depending on the thickness and the material of the filter itself, this debris can be as small as a grain of sand or dust.
 Having a proper air filter ensures that the heated air that goes into your home is clear of any contaminants.

 Homeowners must clean or replace their air filters regularly.
-However, if left to accumulate debris for too long, airflow can become restricted and, even worse, cause the furnace’s parts to overheat.
+However, if left to accumulate debris for too long, airflow can become restricted and, even worse, cause the furnace’s parts to overheat and develop strange odors.

 The pilot light and if it isn’t on